 Taquería Honorio – They have a restaurant, but it used to be street food.
 Budget-friendly sit-down service, and the quality remains.
 They serve traditional Mayan food with handmade tortillas.

-Negro Huilacoxe – Our favorite sit-down Mexican restaurant in centro Tulum.
+Negro Huilacoxe – One of our favorite sit-down Mexican restaurants in centro Tulum.
 Must try their corn ribs and quesedillas.

 Pinches Tacos – Our favorite tacos in the La Veleta neighborhood, asada and vegetarian, por favor.
 Also order their sides like the elote and guacamole.